Cheatha17/1701QCA-Assessment/replicationproject/replication.md

 (https://www.qut.edu.au/news?id=157128)
 ![Image](QUTcub.jpg)

 This project is related to mine because it brings something realistic to the public.
 The cube offers and provides an experience to witness things such as the Great Barrier Reef as if people were really there.
-My project provides someone who can't play guitar, such as myself, a chance of experincing something even remotely closer to the real thing.
+My project provides someone who can't play guitar, such as myself, a chance of experiencing something even remotely closer to the real thing.

 ### Related project 3 ###